Category: Areas

 Purpose of an Asbestos Survey

-Asbestos surveys aim to find, identify, and assess the condition of ACMs in domestic buildings.
+The main goal of an asbestos survey is to detect and evaluate asbestos-containing materials (ACMs) in a property.
 These materials were widely used in UK construction until asbestos was banned in 1999.
 ACMs may remain in homes constructed prior to the year 2000.

 Evaluate the potential risk of disturbance or exposure.